carlincb/Refactored_Code/README.md

 ## Description

 - What was my motivation?
 I needed to refactor the code for this webpage so that it followed Semantic HTML logic.
 - Why did I build this project?
-I built this project to better understand the logic behind "Accessibiliy" and the art of consolidating CSS code.
+I built this project to better understand the logic behind "Accessibility" and the art of consolidating CSS code.
 - What problem does it solve?
 This project made this webpage "accessible" for search engines and voice readers.
 - What did I learn?
 I learned which tags I need to use in HTML to make the document follow Semantic rules.
 I learned how to consolidate code in CSS.